 This complete and objective view of customer interactions will help you quantify agent performance and identify opportunities to drive more revenue.

-The traditional model of coaching sales agents involves manually listening to a sample of your call recordings to identify each agent’s strengths, weaknesses, and areas for improvement.
+The traditional model of coaching agents involves manually listening to a sample of your call recordings to identify each agent’s strengths, weaknesses, and areas for improvement.
 This approach can take a toll on managers, especially for contact centers with hundreds of agents.
 In addition, agents at these large contact centers may not receive all the personal attention they need to improve their performance.
 Finally, when humans are doing the evaluating, there’s room for human error, subjectivity, and bias.

 Conversation intelligence allows you to scale agent coaching by automatically scoring all of your calls with an AI model trained to your business.
-You can set the criteria that make up a successful sales call — for example, a car dealership may require each agent to start the call with the approved greeting script, mention the upcoming sales event, and ask the caller to schedule a test drive.
+You can set the criteria that make up a successful call — for example, a car dealership may require each agent to start the call with the approved greeting script, mention the upcoming sales event, and ask the caller to schedule a test drive.
 Agents will then receive a score based on these criteria, helping them understand exactly what they need to work on.
 You can then use the call recordings and transcriptions as coaching tools to help them improve their scores.
-Invoca for Sales makes this easy with seamless, in-platform commenting so leaders can coach in real time, responding at the individual call level.
+Invoca makes this easy with seamless, in-platform commenting so leaders can coach in real time, responding at the individual call level.

 For businesses with multiple locations, you can also segment agent scores by location to understand trends across your organization.
 Maybe you discover a specific location is out-performing all the others — you can drill into those recordings and transcriptions to understand how and teach those best practices to the rest of your organization.